chihyao0113/RepData_PeerAssessment1/PA1_template.md

 ## Are there differences in activity patterns between weekdays and weekends?

-* Create a new factor variable in the dataset with two levels â€œweekdayâ€ and â€œweekendâ€ indicating whether a given date is a weekday or weekend day.
+* Create a new factor variable in the dataset with two levels ¡§weekday¡¨ and ¡§weekend¡¨ indicating whether a given date is a weekday or weekend day.

 ```r
 activity.new$day=ifelse(as.POSIXlt(activity.new$date)$wday%%6==0,"weekends","weekday")